Froboz67/8-AudioToText/README.md

 I am interested in audio and sound so I followed his tutorial and created this small application.

 This has introduced me to the AssemblyAI service.
-I have also gained knowledge about the FFmpeg library and how to use it on the command line to extract audio from video.
+I have also gained knowledge about the [FFmpeg](https://ffmpeg.org/) multimedia framework and how to use it on the command line to extract audio from video.
+I am working to include it directly into this application for ease and OneStop Shopping.

 ## Practical application